January Founder’s Letter

 SYMOR - START YOUR MONTH OFF RIGHT!

-JOIN US at Jefferson Street Sound Museum on Monday, July 7th, from 7pm-9pm for an OPEN MIC and ARTIST SHOWCASE.
+JOIN US at the Jefferson Street Sound Museum on Monday, JANUARY 5th, from 7pm-9pm for an OPEN MIC and ARTIST SHOWCASE.

 GET READY TO LAUGH OUT LOUD with MIKE DREW, COMEDIAN EXTRAORDINAIRE.